New Artwork by Lucy Pittaway - Stockton and Darlington Railway 200

-This year marks 200 years since the first passenger train journey on the.
+This year marks 200 years since the first passenger train journey.
 To mark the occasion, Lucy Pittaway has created a new piece of artwork capturing the moment Locomotion No.1 crossed the Skerne Bridge in Darlington on 27th September 1825.

 Taking inspiration from John Dobbin’s original painting of the scene, Lucy has reimagined the event in her own style, bringing the history of the day to life in a way that’s unique to her work.